-The 116th Congress explored legislation intended to address the cost of prescription drugs.
-Notably, the major committees of jurisdiction in the Senate (Finance Committee, Health, Education, Labor and Pensions Committee, and Judiciary Committee), marked up legislation intended to address various elements of the prescription drug supply chain.
-Proposals include a significant overhaul of the Medicare Part D benefit design, addressing patent "loopholes", and efforts to cap the increase in drug prices.
-The House Energy and Commerce Committee approved drug-related legislation intended to increase transparency of drug prices and also curb anti-competitive behavior in the pharmaceutical supply chain.
-In addition, the House Ways & Means Committee approved legislation intended to improve drug price transparency, including for drug manufacturers to justify certain price increases.
-The 117th Congress convened on January 3, 2021, and could reintroduce many of the bills targeting drug prices.
+In the United States there is significant interest in containing healthcare costs and increasing scrutiny of pharmaceutical pricing practices.
+Congress has continually explored legislation intended to address the cost of prescription drugs.
+Notably, the major committees of jurisdiction in the Senate (Finance Committee, Health, Education, Labor and Pensions Committee, and Judiciary Committee), regularly evaluate and hold hearings on legislation intended to address various elements of the prescription drug supply chain and prescription drug pricing.
+Proposals include a significant overhaul of the Medicare Part D benefit design, efforts to cap the increase in drug prices, create drug price transparency, and efforts to allow the Secretary of the Department of Health and Human Services to negotiate drug prices with prescription drug manufacturers.
 While we cannot predict what proposals may ultimately become law, the elements under consideration could significantly change the landscape in which the pharmaceutical market operates.